Wongaling Beach, Queensland: Attractions

 The Big Cassowary is one of Australia's big things.
 It is a statue of a cassowary on the south-east corner of Tully Mission Beach Road and Wongaling Beach Road.

 Climate

 Wongaling Beach has a tropical climate.
 The nearest Bureau station with monthly weather statistics is in South Johnstone which is located 35.4 km from Wongaling Beach.
-Under The Koppen Climate Classification, the climate is considered as ‘Am’ (Tropical Monsoon).
+Under The Koppen Climate Classification, the climate is considered as ‘Af’ (Tropical Rainforest).